-Hurricane Patricia is expected to be one of the most dangerous storms in history — possibly the most dangerous.
-With millions of Americans facing heavy rains and flooding, now is a good time to make sure you are financially protected and prepared for any potential damage.
+Hurricane Irma is leaving her mark in Florida and beyond, and with many Americans facing damage from winds and flooding, it’s a good time to make sure you are financially protected and prepared for any possible scenario.

 Why do you need flood insurance?

 Too often, homeowners think their regular insurance policy will cover them in the event of a flood.
 They are stunned when they find out it doesn’t.
-When severe floods damaged many areas of South Carolina recently, only roughly 1 in 10 people had flood insurance.
+When severe floods damaged many areas of South Carolina in 2015, only roughly 1 in 10 people had flood insurance.

 Today, the average federal flood insurance premium is somewhere around $650 to $750 annually, and the policy covers damage for up to $250,000.
 You can shop for a policy through FloodSmart.gov.